ENVT5503 Remediation of Soils and Groundwater

 |Semester 2||UWA (Perth)||Face to face|

 - This is an advanced unit linking interdisciplinary aspects of soil, groundwater, hydrogeochemistry and biological sciences to form an understanding of pollutant behaviour and of means to mitigate pollutant impact through remediation.
-The unit focuses on various types of point-source contamination problems (such as hydrocarbons, metal(loid)s), diffuse contamination problems (e.g., agricultural, geogenic arsenic) as well as mining impacts on groundwater quality.
+The unit focuses on various types of point-source contamination problems (such as hydrocarbons, metal(loid)s), diffuse contamination problems (e.g., agricultural) as well as mining impacts on groundwater quality.
 A range of common chemical, physical and biological remediation techniques are studied, including natural attenuation and (active) bioremediation.
 Students are introduced to numerical modelling of the key physical, hydrogeochemical and microbial processes that affect pollutant fate and remediation.
 Acquired skills are used to assess environmental risks and to plan remediation schemes.
-Where feasible, site visitsare arranged to expose the students to projects at various stages of contamination, remediation and rehabilitation.
+Where feasible, site visits are arranged to expose the students to projects at various stages of contamination, remediation and rehabilitation.

-- Students are able to (1) understand different types of point source and diffuse pollution; (2) understand physical, chemical and microbial processes governing pollution behaviour and remediation; (3) attain skills to analyse chemical, physical and biological data, including basic numerical modelling skills; (4) attain skills to write consultancy-type reports about contamination/remediation, recommending appropriate courses of action; and (5) understand and apply environmental risk assessment.
+- Students are able to (1) demonstrate an understanding of different types of point source and diffuse pollution; (2) evaluate physical, chemical and microbial processes governing pollution behaviour and remediation; (3) analyse chemical, physical and biological data, including basic numerical modelling skills; (4) produce reports about contamination/remediation, recommending appropriate courses of action; and (5) apply environmental risk assessment.

 - Indicative assessments in this unit are as follows: (1) small tutorial-based assessments (30 per cent) and (2) two assignments with essay-type reporting (70 per cent).
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.